Memerlin/TS4-Modders-Reference-JimanthasCut/src/content/docs/tutorials/xml-extractor.md

 XML Extractor will extract the XMLs as .xml files which can simply be opened in a text editor.
 These files can also be opened directly in [Lot 51's Tdesc Builder](https://tdesc.lot51.cc/) for editing.

 A common use of the XML Extractor is to keep older versions of tuning around for comparison's sake after patches.
-If you extract the tuning after each patch, you can keep a folder of the previous tunings and a folder of the current tunings to easily compare them in a program such as WinMerge.
+If you extract the tuning after each patch, you can keep a folder of the previous tunings and a folder of the current tunings to easily compare them in a program such as ***[WinMerge, which you can find a tutorial for here](https://thesims4moddersreference.org/tutorials/winmerge/).***

 ## Features Explanation